 What is dronabinol?

-Dronabinol is a man-made form of cannabis (also known as marijuana).
+Dronabinol is a man-made form of tetrahydrocannabinol (THC), a psychoactive substance found in cannabis (also known as marijuana).

 Dronabinol is used to treat loss of appetite that causes weight loss in people with AIDS.